eugenepash/coronavirus-killer/readme.txt

-mini game for in your browser
+Welcome to the mini-game for your browser!